-Become a Temp: Temp work is a great way to fill in the gaps that may happen > between unemployment.
-You can keep your skills up to date, and it may even > happen that you get hired on at a role for the company that you're temping for. > - Network: Listen, we get it.
-Networking can feel fake at first, but when you're > honest and earnest in your attempt to reach the right people, it shows.
-Seek out > people at companies without explicitly asking for a job.
-Ask for informational > interviews, let them know that you're in the market for a specific position, and > maybe send over an infographic or resume. > - Review Your Resume: Maybe it's just simply that you don't have enough keywords > in your resume to make it past the ATS software of a company.
-It's time to make > sure that you're optimizing your resume for every job that you apply to make > sure you're at least able to get your foot in the door and get an interview. > Once you get past step it's so must easier to get to through the next one. > - Consider Other Industries: It may not be ideal, but your skills likely > transfer to a multitude of different industries.
-Don't let the idea of starting > a new career path scare you but look as it as an opportunity to diversify your > skills and learn something new.
-Who knows - you may like the new industry more > than your last one! > - Flexible Work Arrangements: If nothing else, expand your net to include > flexible jobs.
-Remote, part-time, freelance, and contract gigs are a great way > to keep your head in the game while you look for something full-time or more > stable.
+- Become a Temp: Temp work is a great way to fill in the gaps that may happen between unemployment.
+You can keep your skills up to date, and it may even happen that you get hired on at a role for the company at which you're temping.

+- Network: Listen, we get it.
+Networking can feel fake at first, but when you're honest and earnest in your attempt to reach the right people, it shows.
+Seek out people at companies without explicitly asking for a job.
+Ask for informational interviews, let them know that you're in the market for a specific position, and maybe send over an infographic or resume.

+- Review Your Resume: Maybe it's just simply that you don't have enough keywords in your resume to make it past the ATS software of a company.
+It's time to make sure that you're optimizing your resume for every job that you apply to make sure you're at least able to get your foot in the door and get an interview.
+Once you get past step it's so must easier to get through the next one.

+- Consider Other Industries: It may not be ideal, but your skills likely transfer to a multitude of different industries.
+Don't let the idea of starting a new career path scare you but look at it as an opportunity to diversify your skills and learn something new.
+Who knows - you may like the new industry more than your last one!

+- Flexible Work Arrangements: If nothing else, expand your net to include flexible jobs.
+Remote, part-time, freelance, and contract gigs are a great way to keep your head in the game while you look for something full-time or more stable.